John U. Bacon has worked the better part of two decades as a writer, a public speaker, and a college instructor, winning awards for all three.

 After Bacon covered the 1998 Nagano Olympics, he moved from the sports page to the Sunday front page, roaming the Great Lakes State finding fresh features, then left the paper in 1999 to free-lance for some two dozen national publications, including stories on Formula One racing in Australia for The New York Times, on Japanese hockey for ESPN Magazine, and on Hemingway’s Michigan summer home for Time.

-He has authored nine books on sports, business, health, and history, the last five all New York Times bestsellers, including:
+He has authored nine essay on abortion on sports, business, health, and history, the last five all New York Times bestsellers, including:

 Fourth & Long: The Fight for the Soul of College Football,